What is a laceration?

 Removal of Stitches

 Most stitches are removed within 10 days and as soon as five days in areas like the face, where the blood supply is rich – which makes healing faster.
-The longer the stitches are left in, the higher the risk of scarring.
+If you leave stitches in for a long time, there is a higher risk of scarring.
+Therefore, make sure you keep all doctor’s appointments for your stitches.
 The main goal of stitches is to help your wound heal, so if they need to stay in place for a longer period of time, the health care provider may choose to do that.
 Stitches are easy to remove with surgical scissors.
-After the stitches are removed, the area will be examined by the healthcare provider to ensure that it’s healing properly and that it is properly closed.
+After the doctor removes your stitches, they will then examine and clean the area to ensure that it’s healing properly.
 Although you might be tempted to remove the stitches at home, it’s safer if you return to the clinic for this.
 It’s easy to re-injure the area – or even cause an infection -if you’re not careful.
 This will result in a feeling of general illness, and may require antibiotics for you to get well.

 Walk-in to any of our clinics and talk to our providers.
 No appointment is necessary at our clinics and you’ll only wait minutes to be seen.
 You can call ahead at (917) 310-3371 and let us know you’re on the way or you can check in online.